 Vipassana leads to overall stress reduction, a better understanding of oneself, the ability to deal with difficult emotions and thoughts and appropriate responding to life situations.
 It brings about not only understanding of oneself, but also of others and thus improves interpersonal relationships.

 Vipassana, also called mindfulness meditation, has a wide range of scientifically proven effects on well-being: physical, mental and social (see this summary).

 The Buddha taught Vipassana as a “direct path for the purification of beings, for the overcoming of sorrow & lamentation, for the disappearance of pain & distress, for the attainment of the right method, & for the realization of Unbinding” (Mahā Satipatthāna-sutta, English translation).
 Vipassana has flourished since 19th and especially in 20th and 21st centuries; one of the key figures of its development was burmese teacher Mahasi Sayadaw (1904−1982).

-Ajahn Tong (born 1923), thai monk, was a disciple of Mahasi Sayadaw.
-Since 1991, he has been abbot of Chom Tong monastery (Chiang Mai province, Thailand) and is one of the most respected Vipassana teachers in southeast Asia.
+Ajahn Tong (born 1923-2019) was a Thai monk, disciple of Mahasi Sayadaw.
+Since 1991, he had been abbot of Chom Tong monastery (Chiang Mai province, Thailand) and was one of the most respected Vipassana teachers in southeast Asia.
 All teachers on our courses are (direct or indirect) students of Ajahn Tong and teach according to his style.
 Simple walking and sitting exercises cultivate mindfulness, i.e. the awareness of what is happening in the mind in the present moment.
 Students meet their teacher individually every day for discussion of their practice.